Fun Fact About the "new" Office File Format and Zip Bomb

 Zip Bomb

-This topic just came across me recently, I found it to be interesting so dig a little deeper.
-A zip bomb, is basically a zip file seems to be a regular file, probably small, but when decompress the file it will expend to an enormously large file that will exceed your total free disk space available for a system.
+This topic just came to me recently, I found it to be interesting so dig a little deeper.
+A zip bomb, is basically a zip file seems to be a regular file, probably small, but when decompressing the file it will expand to an enormously large file that will exceed your total free disk space available for a system.
 For example, according to wikipedia

 a Zip bomb is the file "42.zip" which is 42 kilobytes of compressed data, containing five layers of nested zip files in sets of 16, each bottom layer archive containing a 4.3 gigabyte file for a total of 4.5 petabytes of uncompressed data.

-We are talking about opening a petabytes of file !
+We are talking about opening petabytes of files!

 Now going back to the topic why all the new Office file format might be vulnerable to this.
 It should be obvious now, because of the new file format is essential a zip file, and we’ve mentioned any zip file can be potentially a threat to become a zip bomb.

-You need to be worried about opening your Office document ?
+Do you need to be worried about opening your Office document?

-In short, no. You probably don’t need to worry about being attacked by such, because when you try to open such document via Office it will likely detect and give you a warning. (here are some example of zip bomb Office Excel spreadsheet you can try it yourself, download here and here) In some case, anti virus will scan the file and detects any malicious files too.
+In short, no. You probably don’t need to worry about being attacked by such, because when you try to open such document via Office it will likely detect and give you a warning. (here are some example of zip-bomb Office Excel spreadsheet you can try it yourself, download here and here) In some case, the antivirus will scan the file and detects any malicious files too.

 But in any case, you should be caution when decompressing any unknown zip files.
 It could paralysis your machine when you do.